A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 It was a typical Wednesday in San Francisco—fog ghosting the Golden Gate while I clutched a latte infused with kale, turmeric, oat foam, and the faint notion of regret.
 But what really kicked my synapses into overdrive wasn’t overpriced wellness—it was this line of code scrawled like digital Shakespeare: if(AI) else Just like that, the AI age had arrived—not with a bang, but with a GitHub commit.
 Welcome to the most unnervingly passive revolution in human history.

-AI’s Rapid groWth and Governance Fatigue
+AI’s Meteoric Rise and Governance Fatigue

 And yet, the governance convo still feels like that guy at the party yelling about GDPR three years too late.
 Why?
 Because we’ve launched self-driving vehicles before completing human-driving infrastructure.
-Meanwhile, AI’s scale obstacles the very concept of jurisdiction—data knows no borders; ethics aren’t version-controlled.
+Meanwhile, AI’s scale challenges the very concept of jurisdiction—data knows no borders; ethics aren’t version-controlled.

 Austin: The Experimental Tech Frontier